techhat/grabbr/README.rst

 * salt
 * termcolor

-Grabbr also requires PostgreSQL.
+Web Flayer also requires PostgreSQL.
 Schema can be found in the schema directory.